Luhcyy/Luhcyy/README.md

 ### Hello there folks, welcome to my profile ✌️

+- Right now i'm studying Software Developing on my college, it's gonna be 3 crazy  years of learning even more stuff i couldn't even think about
 <!--
 **Luhcyy/Luhcyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.